Menu

 2. Gain knowledge beyond their experience

 The Science curriculum is founded in pupils’ everyday experience of the world around them.
 We intend, through our progressive curriculum, to build on their everyday reality.
-Studies of specific processes, such as the human circulatory system or the works of significant scientists, now and in the past, will extend their knowledge beyond their everyday world.
+Studies of specific processes, such as the human circulatory system or the works of significant scientists, now and in the past, extend their knowledge beyond their everyday world.

 3. Develop a curiosity and understanding of their environment and their place in the living, material and physical world.